So … is See How They Run celebrating or dissing the whodunit formula?

 The thoroughly obnoxious Leo Köpernick is murdered during the 100th performance celebration of The Mousetrap.
-As jaded Scotland Yard Inspector Stoppard soon discovers, many in the production crew harbour good reason to want the American director dead, one has even openly declared so.
+As jaded Scotland Yard Inspector Stoppard quickly discovers, many in the production crew harbour good reason to want the American director dead; one suspect has even openly declared so.
 The murder might also have something to do with Agatha Christie, the playwright and very simply, England’s most celebrated whodunit writer.

-In several posts, such as my Death on the Nile review, I shared how much I used to love Agatha Christie book.
+In several posts, such as my Death on the Nile review, I shared how much I used to love Agatha Christie books.
 I wouldn’t go into that again.

 And I did go, on my final night in the bustling capital.
 I also thoroughly enjoyed the play, cliché as its traditional whodunit formula is by today’s standards.

-On the other hand, the mystery at the heart of it all just doesn’t sink in.
+The above said, the mystery at the heart of this murder comedy just doesn’t sink in.
 Despite extensive interrogations and flashbacks, and one genuinely creepy “revelation” moment, the flurry of information and names and twists just ends up being very discombobulating.
-The interlude that swerved the story into a whole new angle, then unceremoniously returns it to the whodunit isolated house premise also felt discordant.
-Seems to me that it was an over-zealous attempt to upheave classic tropes, one that wasn’t given enough time and lines to flesh out?
+The interlude that swerved the story into a whole new angle, then unceremoniously returns it to the whodunit “isolated house premise,” also felt discordant.
+Seems to me that it was all an over-zealous attempt to upheave classic tropes, one that wasn’t given enough time and lines to flesh out?

 My summary: I enjoyed the lighthearted elements but the mystery just didn’t connect the way I hoped for it to.
 And the latter was disappointing.

 The way the story unfolded, there also feels to be a certain indecision.
 Was the movie paying homage to or dissing Agatha Christie and the genre inseparable from her?